Msteven5/README-Generator/README.md

 ## Installation

-For this application to work as intended, you will need the Inquirer node package using the "npm i inquirer" command in the terminal.
+For this application to work as intended, you will need to clone the repository from GitHub, as well as download the Inquirer node package using the "npm i inquirer" command in the terminal.

 ## Usage